 For seniors who need maximum stability and balance, consider a wide base four pronged cane like this one.
 The longer, wider base has even more surface area to support the user.

-Like my other recommended walking canes, the base can be rotated to fit right or left handed users with a K shaped base.
+Like my other recommended walking canes, the base can be rotated to fit right or left-handed users with a K-shaped base.
 Simply loosen the adjustment knob and spin the base until the narrower side is toward the body.

-I also really like this cane because of its shock absorbing cushioned offset handle.
+I also really like this cane because of its shock-absorbing cushioned offset handle.
 This is great for walking on any kind of terrain and avoiding any hand pain.
 There’s also a reflective strap to add some safety and security when walking at night.

 This cane is a little heavier than my other choices, coming in at 2.7 pounds.
-It’s body is made out of heavy-gauge anodized aluminum, which is great for durability purposes.
-But, this may be an issue for a senior who would prefer something a little easier to handle.
+Its body is made out of heavy-gauge anodized aluminum, which is great for durability purposes.

 The adjustable height feature fits seniors ranging from 5’0″ to 6’5″.
 To adjust, you can simply push the button to set the cane to any of its 11 height settings.
 It supports up to 300 pounds.